ENTRY HILL COMMUNITY ASSOCIATION

 1.1.
 The name of the Association is Entry Hill Community Association, (the Association).

 2.1.
 The objects of the Association, which shall be non-party political and non-sectarian, shall be:

-a) to protect, conserve and enhance the Entry Hill neighbourhood of Bath hereinafter called “The Neighbourhood”, b) to act as focus for, and to organise and promote action for this purpose;
+a) to act as focus for, and to organise and promote action in order to protect, conserve and enhance the Entry Hill neighbourhood of Bath hereinafter called “the Neighbourhood”,

-c) to promote all aspects of The Neighbourhood;
+b) to promote all aspects of the Neighbourhood;

 2.2.
 To further the above objects, but not otherwise, the Association may:

 a) collect and disseminate information on all matters affecting the above objects;